TargetSolutions/slate/source/index.html.md

 ## GET /payroll

-> GET /payroll example passing start and end parameters of a 24 hour period
+> GET /payroll example passing start and end parameters for a 24 hour period

 ```json
 [